unclefresh/SWH/README.md

 ```
 docker --version
 ```
-* If you cannot access the services: Check if Docker is running correctly using the command below to list running containers.
+* If you cannot access the services: Check if Docker runs correctly using the command below to list running containers.
 ```
 docker ps
 ```